course page main image

 Disclosure and Barring Service (DBS)

-Prior to enrolling on the course, successful candidates will be required to obtain a satisfactory occupational health check and an enhanced DBS check via the Faculty, as well as registration with the Independent Safeguarding Authority.
-You will receive details of what is required if you are offered a place on the course.
+Prior to enrolling on the course, successful candidates will be required to obtain a satisfactory occupational health check and an enhanced DBS check via the School, as well as registration with the Independent Safeguarding Authority.
+Qualifications, personal statement, interview and references all form part of the selection criteria for this course.
 If you have any queries please refer to DBS Frequently Asked Questions or contact admissions@bcu.ac.uk.

 If you have a qualification that is not listed, please contact us.